milliganci/Quasi-Stationary-MedCyclones/README.md

 ---

 ## More information
-...work based on MSc Thesis at University of Bern ...how to cite this repository if use this code in your research: xyz
+The code and results provided in this repository are based on work from my MSc thesis at the University of XXX, supervised by Prof. YYY, entitled [_Quasi-Stationary Mediterranean Cyclones_](https://your-link-to-pdf).

+If you use any part of this project, please cite it in your publication as:

+Ganci, M. (2025). _Title_.
+GitHub.
+[DOI to follow soon].

 ---